tarwn/lessthandot-hugo/blogs/content/posts/2013-02-18-ten-things-added-after-sql.md

  **Compound Operators**

-Compound Operators make it possible to declare and assign a value at the same time, for example `declare @i int =5;` This makes for compact code and you don&#8217;t have to search where the variable is initialized.
+Compound Operators make it possible to declare and assign a value at the same time, for example `declare @i int =5;` This makes for compact code and you don't have to search where the variable is initialized.
 More information can be found here: [Compound Operators Or How T-SQL Is Morphing Into VB Or C#][20]

 * * *